idibidiart/react-native-responsive-grid/README.md

 `wrap` may be supplied as prop to Row to wrap any content that is fully beyond the width of the row's computed or explicitly set width.

-[The following prop will be supported after migrating to React Native 0.43] `wrapAlign` may be supplied as prop to Row to vertically align the wrapped lines within the Row.
+`wrapAlign` may be supplied as prop to Row to vertically align the wrapped lines within the Row.
 Possible values are: top, middle, bottom, space, distribute, stretch.

 These make up the basic rules.
-As you can see the number of rules is _far_ fewer than with bare-bone Flex.
+As you can see the number of rules is far fewer than with bare-bone Flex.
 This makes it a much simpler task to create sophisticated dynamic layout behavior (fewer knobs and switches.)

 ## Usage